 Many e-commerce retailers offer deals earlier and earlier each year to cash in on the buzz, which means your business should be preparing now.
-Here’s how to prime your marketing arsenal, gear up your supply chain and make sure you can maximize every sales opportunity this peak season.
+Here’s how to prime your marketing arsenal, optimize your logistics, and make sure you maximize every sales opportunity this peak season.

 Check you’re selling on the right platforms to reach your target customers – and that they’re working together.

 The customer path-to-purchase has become increasingly fluid.
 They might browse your products on social media and then go in-store to purchase, or head straight to your website to buy after a nudge from a marketing email.
 Investing in your omni-channel retail strategy means you can offer a consistent brand experience at every touchpoint and use a unified commerce platform to collect all that invaluable customer data along the way.

 Ways to make your online and offline channels work together include: